-HIV prevalence in New Zealand Aotearoa
+HIV prevalence in Aotearoa New Zealand

-While we don't know the current total number of people living with HIV in New Zealand Aotearoa, community dispensing data indicates 2,839 people (2,381 men, 447 women and 11 children) were receiving subsidised antiretroviral therapy as at the end of June 2020.4
+While we don't know the current total number of people living with HIV in Aotearoa New Zealand, community dispensing data indicates 2,839 people (2,381 men, 447 women and 11 children) were receiving subsidised antiretroviral therapy as at the end of June 2020.7

-Between 1985 and 2020, a total of 5,363 people were notified as having HIV in New Zealand Aotearoa.
-The majority (58.6 percent) were among gay, bisexual, and other men who have sex with men, followed by those thought to have acquired HIV through heterosexual contacts (24.5 percent).
-In all, 15.9 percent of recorded HIV diagnoses were among women.
-Māori represented 7.7 percent of all HIV diagnoses between 1985 and 2020.
-During the same period, the African community, despite constituting a relatively small ethnic group in New Zealand Aotearoa (less than 0.4 percent), represented 13.5 percent of all HIV notifications and over 40 percent of the women found to be living with HIV in New Zealand Aotearoa.
+Between 1985 and 2021, a total of 5,475 people were notified as having HIV in Aotearoa New Zealand.
+The majority (57.7%) were among gay, bisexual, and other men who have sex with men, followed by those thought to have acquired HIV through heterosexual contacts (24.6%).
+In all, 15.4% of recorded HIV notifications were among women.
+Māori represented 7.9% of all HIV notifications between 1996 and 2021.
+During the same period, the African community, despite constituting a relatively small ethnic group in Aotearoa New Zealand (less than 0.4%), represented 13.2% of all HIV notifications and over 40% of the women found to be living with HIV in Aotearoa New Zealand.

-AIDS and associated mortality in New Zealand Aotearoa
+AIDS and associated mortality in Aotearoa New Zealand